Moving Forward to 2020

 In the course of CAREC’s evolution, many important lessons have been learned, and new challenges in the regional and global environment have emerged.
 These factors have compelled strategic adjustments and operational refinements as CAREC moves into its second decade of cooperation.
 The stock-take study that was prepared for the Ninth Ministerial Conference discussed these lessons and identified strategic imperatives going forward in the next 10 years of regional cooperation.

 CAREC 2020: Focus, Action, Results

-At the 10th Ministerial Conference in 2011, Ministers endorsed CAREC 2020: A Strategic Framework for the Central Asia Regional Economic Cooperation Program 2011-2020 (CAREC 2020) that will guide the Program in its next 10 years.
+At the 10th Ministerial Conference in 2011, ministers endorsed the CAREC 2020: A Strategic Framework for the Central Asia Regional Economic Cooperation Program 2011-2020 (CAREC 2020) that will guide the program in its next 10 years.
 CAREC 2020 reflects required enhancements to the Comprehensive Action Plan to move CAREC toward its vision of Good Neighbors, Good Partners, and Good Prospects.
 These include

 - Expanded trade and improved competitiveness through a focused, action-oriented, and results-driven program of regional projects and initiatives in transport, trade facilitation, energy, trade policy, and economic corridor development.

 - A reenergized CAREC Institute to build capacity and share knowledge, to support CAREC priority sectors and themes as well as second-tier areas such as agriculture and public health.

 - Identification of a medium-term (2011–2015) rolling list of priority investments and technical assistance projects, representing key regional projects that are also included in the participating countries’ national development plans.
 To date, the list has more than 68 transport projects amounting to $23 billion.
 Energy and trade projects have also been identified.